175th Wing: Units

-Heraldry

-Symbolism: Blue and yellow are the Air Force colors.
-Blue alludes to the sky, the primary theater of Air Force Operations.
-Yellow refers to the sun and the excellence required of Air Force personnel.
-The crossbow symbolizes the fighter mission and the Pegasus denotes the airlift mission.
-The representation of the Maryland state flag reflects the consolidation of these two missions within the wing and also indicates the unit's home location.

-Background: Approved by Air Force on 23 August 1996.
-This insignia superseded one previously approved by the Air Force for the 175th Fighter Group following that unit's re-designation as the 175th Wing.

 History

 On 1 October 1962, the Maryland Air National Guard's 175th Tactical Fighter Group was federally recognized and activated by the National Guard Bureau.
 The 104th TFS becoming the group's flying squadron.
 Other squadrons assigned into the group were the 175th Headquarters, 175th Material Squadron, 175th Combat Support Squadron, and the 175th USAF Dispensary.
 Equipped with F-86H Sabres, the 175th TFG was operationally gained by Tactical Air Command.